MajorVictory/VU-EbxEdit/README.md

 While running the game you can type these command into the console to edit any ebx value directly.

 ### vu-ebxedit.GetValue
-Both of these examples  and read the same actual value but in different ways
+Both of these examples read the same actual value but in different ways

-Method 1 uses the resources Container Name and an absolute path from there
+Method 1 uses the resource's Container Name and an absolute path from there
 > vu-ebxedit.GetValue Weapons/MP443/MP443_GM object.WeaponFiring.PrimaryFire.ammo.MagazineCapacity

-Method 2 uses the resources GUID and the relative path to the value
+Method 2 uses the resource's GUID and the relative path to the value
 > vu-ebxedit.GetValue C2E77536-5D91-43AF-B78D-03CDC06C3A6D ammo.MagazineCapacity

 ### vu-ebxedit.SetNumber
 Both of these examples find and set the same actual value but in different ways

-Method 1 uses the resources Container Name and an absolute path from there
+Method 1 uses the resource's Container Name and an absolute path from there
 > vu-ebxedit.SetNumber Weapons/MP443/MP443_GM object.WeaponFiring.PrimaryFire.ammo.MagazineCapacity 25

-Method 2 uses the resources GUID and the relative path to the value
+Method 2 uses the resource's GUID and the relative path to the value
 > vu-ebxedit.SetNumber C2E77536-5D91-43AF-B78D-03CDC06C3A6D ammo.MagazineCapacity 25

 You can even do complex paths through arrays as long as you know which index to use